rhdtownsend/msg/docs/source/appendices/grid-files.rst

 Göttingen Grids
 ===============

-The Göettingen grids are based on the data described in :ads_citet:`husser:2013` and available for download from `phoenix.astro.physik.uni-goettingen.de
+The Göttingen grids are based on the data described in :ads_citet:`husser:2013` and available for download from `phoenix.astro.physik.uni-goettingen.de
 <https://phoenix.astro.physik.uni-goettingen.de/>`__.
 The angle